msabramo/kallithea/docs/usage/troubleshooting.rst

 ===============

 :Q: **Missing static files?**
-:A: Make sure either to set the `static_files = true` in the .ini file or double check the root path for your http setup.
+:A: Make sure either to set the ``static_files = true`` in the .ini file or double check the root path for your http setup.
 It should point to for example:
-   /home/my-virtual-python/lib/python2.7/site-packages/kallithea/public
+   ``/home/my-virtual-python/lib/python2.7/site-packages/kallithea/public``

 |

 :Q: **Can't install celery/rabbitmq?**
-:A: Don't worry Kallithea works without them too.
+:A: Don't worry.
+Kallithea works without them, too.
 No extra setup is required.
-    Try out great celery docs for further help.
+    Try out the great Celery docs for further help.

 |

 :Q: **Long lasting push timeouts?**
-:A: Make sure you set a longer timeouts in your proxy/fcgi settings, timeouts
+:A: Make sure you set a longer timeout in your proxy/fcgi settings.
+Timeouts
-    are caused by https server and not Kallithea.
+    are caused by the http server and not Kallithea.

 |

 :Q: **Large pushes timeouts?**
-:A: Make sure you set a proper max_body_size for the http server.
+:A: Make sure you set a proper ``max_body_size`` for the http server.
 Very often
-    Apache, Nginx or other http servers kill the connection due to to large body.
+    Apache, Nginx, or other http servers kill the connection due to to large body.

 |

 :Q: **Apache doesn't pass basicAuth on pull/push?**
-:A: Make sure you added `WSGIPassAuthorization true`.
+:A: Make sure you added ``WSGIPassAuthorization true``.

 |

 :Q: **Git fails on push/pull?**
-:A: Make sure you're using an wsgi http server that can handle chunked encoding
+:A: Make sure you're using a WSGI http server that can handle chunked encoding
-    such as `waitress` or `gunicorn`.
+    such as ``waitress`` or ``gunicorn``.

 |

 :Q: **How can I use hooks in Kallithea?**
-:A: It's easy if they are python hooks just use advanced link in hooks section
+:A: It's easy if they are Python hooks: just use advanced link in
-    in Admin panel, that works only for Mercurial.
-If you want to use githooks, just install proper one in repository eg. create file in `/gitrepo/hooks/pre-receive`.
+    hooks section in Admin panel, that works only for Mercurial.
+If you want to use Git hooks, just install th proper one in the repository, e.g., create a file `/gitrepo/hooks/pre-receive`.
 You can also use Kallithea-extensions to connect to callback hooks, for both Git and Mercurial.

 |